integrated-land-simulator/model_description/manual/ils_coupling_manual_ver3.0.md

 $$R(p) = \sum_{n=0}^{4} Cs(i+n)*S(i+n)$$

 The mapping table for $R(p)$ can be expressed as .
 For the vector quantity, a coefficient expressing rotation is further added.

-These values are given as arguments of the ICI API subroutine ici_set_interpolation_table to be described later.
+Users must prepare a correspondence table file between the grid point numbers on the sending and receiving component.
+In addition, if nesessary, users also must prepare a table of interpolation coefficients.
+These files can be generated in an appropriate form using SPRING.

 ![alt interpolation_image](fig_cpl/interpolation_image.png )*Grid point index and coefficients on interpolation calculation*